9 best online car-buying sites for used cars

 There are a number of key differences between online automotive marketplaces and online car dealers:

 • Online car dealers.
 Online dealers in Canada let you shop, finance and get your vehicle delivered all in one place.
-They typically offer newer used cars with low kilometres for higher prices.
-They may also offer additional benefits such as customer satisfaction guarantees and warranty coverage.
+They typically offer newer used cars with low mileage for higher prices.
+They may also offer additional benefits like customer satisfaction guarantees and warranty coverage.

 How to find the best online car-buying sites in Canada